Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Introduction

-Here the objective function $f: \Rn \to \bb{R}$ is assumed to be nonconvex and locally Lipschitz continuous over $\Rn$.
-The optimization problem \ref{Prob_Ori} encompasses a great number of tasks related to training neural networks, especially when these neural networks employ the rectified linear unit (ReLU) and leaky ReLU \cite{maas2013rectifier} as activation functions.
+The optimization problem \eqref{Prob_Ori} encompasses a great number of tasks related to training neural networks, especially when these neural networks employ the rectified linear unit (ReLU) and leaky ReLU \cite{maas2013rectifier} as activation functions.
+Over the past several decades, a great number of optimization approaches have been developed for solving \eqref{Prob_Ori}.
+Among these methods, the stochastic gradient descent (SGD) method \cite{robbins1951stochastic} is one of the most popular optimization methods.